Identity synchronization and duplicate attribute resiliency

-You can view directory synchronization errors in the Office 365 admin center.
-The report in the Office 365 portal only displays User objects that have these errors.
+You can view directory synchronization errors in the Microsoft 365 admin center.
+The report in the Microsoft 365 admin center only displays User objects that have these errors.
 It does not show info about conflicts between Groups and Contacts.

-For instructions on how to view directory synchronization errors in the Office 365 admin center, see Identify directory synchronization errors in Office 365.
+For instructions on how to view directory synchronization errors in the Microsoft 365 admin center, see Identify directory synchronization errors in Office 365.